MillionIntegrals/vel/README.md

 - Cats vs dogs classification using transfer learning from a resnet34 model pretrained on ImageNet

+# Implemented models - Natural language processing

+- Character-level language models based on LSTM and GRU recurrent networks, with example trained on works of Shakespeare

 # Implemented models - Reinforcement learning

 - Continuous and discrete action spaces